Doctors Note Logo

 Why Your Doctor Uses Bio-Age Tests to Measure Adaptogen Efficacy

-Bio-age tests offer an objective, data-driven way to measure how adaptogens like Ashwagandha affect your cellular aging by tracking biomarkers such as DNA methylation clocks, telomere length, inflammatory proteins, and metabolic hormones.
-This approach helps your doctor tailor dosing, monitor real progress over time, and detect any unintended hormone or immune shifts rather than relying on anecdotal feedback.
+Bio-age tests provide an objective, data-driven way to measure how adaptogens like Ashwagandha influence cellular aging.
+By tracking key biomarkers—including DNA methylation clocks, telomere length, inflammatory proteins, and metabolic hormones—these tests reveal whether your regimen is genuinely supporting healthy aging or causing unintended hormonal or immune shifts.

 answer background